 Finally, this feature request seems somehow related to #34728.

-#1 Updated by Ingo Kasch over 6 years ago
+#1 Updated by Ingo Kasch about 7 years ago

 Just wanted to draw attention to this issue again.
 I'm currently working on a project using the most recent TYPO3 6.1.3 and this issue is still present.
 In my case I use XLIFF localization files in an extension, which are located in the "fileadmin" folder (Exactly the usecase descripted in the initial post).